ashleygraf101/case-study-test-plan/README.md

 - Defects reports

 ## Testing Tools
-- Tools are chosen for each task to keep tests easier to maintain, and easier to write.
+Tools are chosen for each task to keep tests easier to maintain, and easier to write.
 Ad-hoc and exploratory testing would happen during the development phase.
 To view the test automation framework please see the appendix.

 As a fast moving company that does replatform every 2 to 3 years as they grow, automating testing where sensible enables them to move faster, while keeping a firm check on stability.
 Tests that are simpler and take a shorter amount of time to write are preferred, as with all elements of the testing process.
-- Manual for some functional tests and mobile responsiveness tests

 - Selenium for most functional tests
 - Applitools & BrowserStack for visual testing and cross browser testing
 - Axe for automated tested, and Pa11y-dashboard for first-pass accessibility auditing